oscarmatallana/42-Piscine/README.md

 # CPC01: Pointers & Memory Basics

-Welcome to pointers — one of the most powerful (and intimidating) concepts in C.
+Welcome to pointers, one of the most powerful (and intimidating) concepts in C.

 Topics include:
 - manipulating values through memory addresses